-Point of Interconnection (POI) Facilities: Power from the collection substation will be transferred to the switchyard and then interconnected to the existing New York Power Authority (NYPA) Clay to Pannell 345-kV transmission line by two new 345-kV interconnection lines of approximately 207 and 563 feet, respectively.
-The collection substation and POI switchyard will be transferred to NYPA to own, maintain, and operate.
+Point of Interconnection (POI) Facilities: Power from the collection substation will be transferred to the switchyard and then interconnected to the existing NYPA Clay to Pannell 345-kV transmission line by two 345-kV interconnection lines, totaling 770 feet.
+The collector substation and POI switchyard will be transferred to NYPA to own, maintain, and operate.